Jumpstart the school year with this simple retrieval practice

 • Flexible for grade levels and content areas (replace "psychology" with the theme of your course)

-• Adaptable with tech tools, apps, Google Forms, etc.
+• Adaptable with tech tools, apps, Google Forms, Canvas, etc.

 Want even more retrieval on the first day of class?
 Use Brain Dumps, Two Things, and Retrieval Warm Ups.
 Don't wait – jumpstart learning on Day 1.